DjangoGirls/tutorial/en/deploy/README.md

 ### MacOS

-Download Git from [git-scm.com](http://git-scm.com/) and just follow the instructions and just follow the instructions.
+Download Git from [git-scm.com](http://git-scm.com/) and just follow the instructions.

 ### Linux

-Most distros will have this packaged, so try
+You probably have this installed already, so just try:

     sudo apt-get install git  # on debian, ubuntu
     # or